Detlew/PowerTOST/README.md

     #>    paired                paired means   n-1

-Although some replicate designs are more ‘popular’ than others, sample size estimations are valid for <u>all</u> of the following designs:
+Although some replicate designs are more ‘popular’ than others, sample size estimations are valid for *all* of the following designs:

 | design  |  type   | sequences       |
 | :-----: | :-----: | --------------- |